 Stonehenge Winter Solstice...

 4. Professionals have attempted to establish an axis of symmetry based on Arminghall's timber cove in the shape of a horseshoe, oval, or open-ended egg.
-Yet even though they failed to find a symmetrical axis, they agreed on an azimuth of 223 degrees.
+However, even though they failed to find a symmetrical axis, they agreed on an azimuth of 223 degrees.

 Here, we will propose an alternative solution.

-I would call the Arminghall Henge - The Woodhenge of Norwich - after Woodhenge near Stonehenge.
+I would call the Arminghall Henge the Woodhenge of Norwich - after Woodhenge near Stonehenge.
 However, one does wonder what the original builders called it since the archaeological term "henge" converts to mother or womb – believe it!

 6. Chapel Hill Spur.